Frequently Asked Questions

 If you signed a lease less than 7 days ago, you can purchase coverage here.

-Does ReLease cover my roommates, too?
+Does my ReLease plan cover my roommates, too?

 ReLease plans cover lease agreements, not persons on a lease agreement.
 Any and all persons listed on a lease agreement will be required to move out if a claim is made as doing so terminates your contract.